apollographql/apollo-ios/CodegenProposal.md

 ## Better Support For Types Added To Schema After Code Generation

 In order to cast new concrete types to type conditions, we would need to know the metadata about what interfaces the types implement.
 We could possibly use a schema introspection query to fetch additional types added to the schema after code generation.
+Some information about these types may also be able to be assumed based on the response data returned from the server, indicating if a specific unknown type matches with some certain type cases.

 ## Generation of Enums Providing All Known Possible Types for Unions

- Similar to the [proposal for subtype enums for Type Cases](#concrete-subtypes-as-enums), subtypes enum could be generated for the possible types in a union to provide easier access.
+ Similar to the [proposal for subtype enums for Type Cases](#concrete-subtypes-as-enums), subtypes enum could be genera